timwinter06/housing_areas/README.md

 The api directory contains the necessary files to deploy an API to serve the trained model either locally in a docker container, or deploy it to Cloud Run on GCP.

 More detail on the contents of the directories is provided below.
-At the end of this file is a quick setup guide to deploy the model in a docker container.
+At the end of this file are some notes on how to deploy this to a cloud environment ( GCP) as well as a quick setup guide to deploy the model in a docker container.

 ## eda
 This notebook should be run cell for cell.
 The plots generated together with the comments will explore the data and experiment with features & models.
+In the notebook it is explained why the specific features and model in the train.py script were chosen.

 ## training
 The train_model.py script can be run from the root directory like so:

 `` python training/train_model.py --model_version test_model --test_ratio 0.2 --deploy True``

-If the `deploy` parameter is set to true, the model and encoder will be saved in the api/app directory.
+If the `deploy` parameter is set to true, the model, encoder, and scaler will be saved in the api/app directory.
-The model, encoder, and metrics will also be saved to the results directory.
+The model, encoder, scaler, and metrics will also be saved to the results directory.

 ## api
 The api directory contains an app directory which has all the core logic to serve the trained model.